ShinoharaHaruna/cc-provider/README.md

 The tool manages environment configuration files in the `~/.cc-provider/` directory.
 When you activate an environment, it generates a script `~/.cc-provider/active_env.sh`.

+### Automatic Setup

+The first time you run any `cc-provider` command, the tool will automatically perform a one-time setup:

-For the first activation, it automatically adds a `source` command to your `~/.zshrc` or `~/.bashrc` file.
-This ensures that every new shell session loads the variables from the active environment.
+1. It appends a `source` command to your shell's configuration file (e.g., `~/.zshrc` or `~/.bashrc`).
+2. It generates and installs a tab completion script for your shell.

+This ensures that both environment variables and tab completion are automatically loaded in every new shell session.
+You just need to restart your shell once after the initial setup.

 ## Commands